abpframework/abp/docs/en/tutorials/modular-crm/part-05.md

 ![abp-studio-solution-runner-orders-page](images/abp-studio-solution-runner-orders-page.png)

 Great!
 We can see the list of orders.
+However, there are two problems:

-However, we don't see the Orders item on the main menu.
+1. We don't see the Orders item on the main menu.
 This is because we haven't configured the [navigation menu system](../../framework/ui/mvc-razor-pages/navigation-menu.md) yet.
+2. We see Product's GUID ID instead of its name.
+This is because the Ordering module has no integration with the Products module and doesn't have access to Product module's database to perform a JOIN query.

+We will solve these two problems in next sections.

 ### Adding a Menu Item